vannguyengd/gooddata-ui/docs/15_props__date_filter_option.md

 />
 ```

-> **Known issues**:
-> - `availableGranularities` in `relativeForm` has been removed.
-Use the `availableGranularities` from the Date Filter component instead.
-> - Values of Relative Form filters are not validated against the [platform limits for dates](https://support.gooddata.com/hc/en-us/articles/215858108#anchor_8).
-If the limit is hit, no data is shown in the filter.
->   - _This issue may be fixed in one of the future releases._

-## Types of DateFilter options
+Otherwise, customize the option as you see fit.
 All top-level options are optional.
 You can use only those options that are relevant in your project.

 | Name | Required? | Type | Description |
 | :--- | :--- | :--- | :--- |